HireAbo/awesome-interview-questions-5000-jobs/Healthcare and Medicine/Nursing/Registered Nurse RN.md

 Welcome to the Registered Nurse (RN) Interview Preparation !
 This resource is designed to help you ace your Registered Nurse (RN) interviews with confidence.

+A Registered Nurse (RN) is an integral part of the healthcare team, providing essential medical care and support to patients.
+They play a crucial role in promoting and maintaining the health and well-being of individuals across various healthcare settings.
+RNs are responsible for assessing patient needs, developing care plans, administering medications, and monitoring vital signs.
+They collaborate with physicians and other healthcare professionals to deliver holistic and patient-centered care.
+Registered Nurses also educate patients and their families about healthcare management, preventive measures, and treatment options.
+Their dedication and expertise make them indispensable in the healthcare system, ensuring the highest quality of care and improving patient outcomes.

 ## 🚀 Overview

 Whether you're a seasoned Registered Nurse (RN) or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Registered Nurse (RN) interviews to help you prepare and succeed.